The-OpenROAD-Project/TritonRoute/README.md

 # TritonRoute
 **TritonRoute** is an open source detailed router for modern industrial designs.
-The router consists of several main building blocks, including track assignment, initial detailed routing, search and repair, and a DRC engine.
+The router consists of several main building blocks, including pin access analysis, track assignment, initial detailed routing, search and repair, and a DRC engine.
 The initial development of the [router](https://vlsicad.ucsd.edu/Publications/Conferences/363/c363.pdf) is inspired by the
 [ISPD-2018 initial detailed routing contest](http://www.ispd.cc/contests/18/).